 “And I thought, ‘Adrian, what are you doing with your life, mate?
 How has it come to this?
 That you’ve been evicted.
 That you’ve been pretending to be this successful writer winning awards.
 You can’t even keep a roof over your head for your little girls.
 That was a catalyst for it all.
 Then I got a wee bit of luck with this book and meeting (American crime writer) Don Winslow and his agent.
 They sort of got me on the straight and narrow again back to writing.”

 Despite being an award-winning writer famed for his Sean Duffy novels, the eviction was a sharp shock that caused Adrian to start driving an uber and working as a bartender to make ends meet.

-This is Adrian’s second Theakston nod and the author describes it as “almost like a fairytale” as just three years ago he was so disillusioned with his writing career that he quit.
+This was Adrian’s second Theakston nod and the author described it as “almost like a fairytale” after being so disillusioned that he quit.

 “I effectively quit.